malcolmwilson8/malcolmwilson8/README.md

 # Hi there 👋!
 I'm Malcolm (he/him).

 I'm currently on a part-time web development bootcamp with [Founders and Coders](https://learn.foundersandcoders.com/), enjoying learning all things front-end.
 In my spare time I moonlight as a skateboarder, 3d art-maker, and (bedroom) music producer/DJ 💿.
-Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/).

 ## A bit more about me

-- 🧱 I’m currently working on: building my knowledge of Node.js, whilst also working on some interesting new projects.
+- 🧱 I’m currently working on: building my knowledge of Node.js, npm and React, whilst also working on some interesting new projects.
 Stay tuned!
 - 🤔 I'm curious about: Three.js, AI, and how to combine art and coding
+- ✅ I am open to work!
+Don't hesitate to get in touch via [LinkedIn](https://www.linkedin.com/in/malcolmwilsonmcg/) if you have any opportunities which you think would suit me.

 ## Languages & tools I use